Empirical-org-Archive/nlp-sva-job/examples/porcupine/README.md

 ## Please Note:

-QFragment is still under rapid development and feedback may not always be accurate.
+Quill's SVA model is still under rapid development and feedback may not always be accurate.
 Please remember this when deciding whether to use it.